flatrick/logseq/pages/Start page.md

 - # Welcome!
 	- ^^Logseq^^ is a note-taking application with some great features
 	- ^^Logseq^^ is what is called an [[Outliner]]
-		- This means that everything is based on blocks
+		- This means that everything is based on blocks containing information
 			- And by indenting a block, you indicate that it is related to the block above it
 		- **Blocks** are the smallest *unit of information* that you can work with in **Logseq**
 			- A **Page** corresponds to a single file on disk where we can store our **Blocks** inside of